j-fousse/HR_Analytics_2024/README.md

 Simon Bolenz: [GitHub](https://github.com/SimonBalangan)

 # Jupyter Notebooks
-This project consists one Jupyter Notebook, for serving all purposes like:
+This project consists of one Jupyter Notebooks for serving different purposes:
-Data Cleaning and Preparation: This focuses on data cleaning and preparation tasks.
-It includes handling missing values, encoding categorical variables, and scaling numerical features.
+- Data Cleaning and Preparation: This focuses on data cleaning and preparation tasks.
+It includes handling missing values, encoding categorical variables and removing duplicates.
-Exploratory Data Analysis (EDA): To explore the dataset to gain insights into various HR aspects of the company.
+- Exploratory Data Analysis (EDA): To explore the dataset to gain insights into various HR aspects of the company.

-Data Analysis and Modeling: This includes data analysis tasks such as identifying measures to increase job satisfaction and performance ratings, predicting future attrition, and conducting hypothesis tests.
+- Data Analysis and Modeling: This includes data analysis tasks such as identifying measures to increase job satisfaction and performance ratings and predicting future attrition.

 # Installation and Setup
 To set up the project locally, follow these steps: